mim_c Trainee Program

 Project: “Evaluating the Impact of Elexacaftor-Tezacaftor-Ivacaftor Therapy on Oropharyngeal Microbiome Dynamics and Clinical Implications for Monitoring Pulmonary Infections in Children with Cystic Fibrosis”

-UW Statistics PhD Program, Amy Willis Lab
+UW Statistics PhD Program, Amy Willis Laboratory

 Project: “Modeling Relationships between Microbial Species Abundances and Covariates”